 Alimony and Spousal Support Lawyers

 Alimony is financial support one spouse pays the other during and/or after a divorce.
 As you navigate through the process of establishing alimony, it is necessary to have a qualified and experienced attorney on your side.
 At Charlton and Glover, P.C., we make it our priority to protect your interests as decisions about alimony and spousal support are being made.
-Schedule your free initial consultation today.
+Schedule your initial consultation today.

 How Alimony is Determined

 Before alimony will be awarded to either spouse, they must show that they have a genuine need for it.
 In order to be eligible, the courts will look at a few different factors.
 Among these are: